knative/docs/docs/serving/encryption/external-domain-tls.md

 ## Automatically obtain and renew certificates

-### Installing and configuring net-certmanager
+### Installing and configuring cert-manager and integration

 !!! info
     If you want to use HTTP-01 challenge, you need to configure your custom domain to map to the IP of ingress.
     You can achieve this by adding a DNS A record to map the domain to the IP according to the instructions of your DNS provider.

-First, you need to install and configure `cert-manager` and `net-certmanager`.
-Please refer to [Installing and configuring net-certmanager](./install-and-configure-net-certmanager.md) for details.
+First, you need to install and configure `cert-manager` and the Knative cert-manager integration.
+Please refer to [Configuring Knative cert-manager integration](./configure-certmanager-integration.md) for details.

 ### Configuring Knative Serving